 The term MVP is by no means boxed-in to just software development and writing code.
 Take a look at some famous examples of tech entrepreneurs using a minimum viable product to validate and improve upon their early products:

 - Zappos founder Nick Swinmurn took pictures of shoes at a local shoe store and posted these pictures on his website.
 Whenever a customer ordered shoes on his site, he went back to the store to purchase those shoes, then packed and shipped the shoes to the customer.

 - Dropbox founder Drew Houston created a simple video demoing how Dropbox worked.
 The team initially faced challenges pitching to potential investors because these investors couldn't see how the product worked.
 The video, narrated by Drew, visually demonstrated Dropbox's usefulness.

 - The three founders of Airbnb piled air beds into their apartment and put up an ad prior to a large political convention.
 People actually responded to the ad and ended up renting the air beds.

-Again, the MVP is more important as a learning tool rather than being about the product itself – it’s to first validate whether customers will use the product, then to highlight areas of refinement and additional useful features.
+Again, the minimum viable product is more important as a learning tool rather than being about the product itself - it's to first validate whether customers will use the product, then to highlight areas of refinement and additional useful features.

 What I described above about the MVP also holds true in software and product development.
 The MVP should allow the team to collect the maximum amount of user data and feedback with the least effort.
 The challenge is defining what an actual MVP should include, since there are so many stakeholders and teams involved with conflicting priorities.